askkumawat97/lis/README.md

 Otherwise, valid arguments filled in struct beta and passed to PASS_1.

-struct beta contents, filled by command parser.
+struct beta contents, filled by command parser. one node for one option, len=no. of args

 description          |   flag  indOpt  argStr  coeff   num2   num1
 ---------------------+---------------------------------------------------------------------